Fall Home Decor Ideas and DIY

 So how did I pull that off?

-I started at our local JOANN store and knew I wanted to make something out of textured yarn.
+During a recent trip to my local JOANN store, I knew I wanted to make something out of textured yarn.
+There were so many options to choose from.
 I found three different yarn options in the color palette I wanted to use for fall decor in our family room.

-I decided to make a pillow, so I bought a size N crochet hook and one ball of each of the three yarns.
+A pillow is a perfect size for a newbie project so I bought a size N crochet hook and one ball of each of the three yarns.

 Next, I reached out to the expert crochet-er (is that a word?) in the family, my daughter-in-law Charlotte.
 She walked me through the options which were the single crochet or double crochet stitch.
 I decided I would use the double crochet stitch because Charlotte told me it was a faster stitch.
 Then I watched some videos online to learn how to crochet.